If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Mom’s Question:

 My food she wants, but more out of curiosity than anything else.
-I let her try sometimes if it is not something offending to her.
+I let her sometimes try if it is not something offending to her.
 She’ll play with it around and then throw it out.

 I’m extremely worried about her iron levels since she is not getting it from anywhere, but the Dr says breast milk is good and all she needs until a year and not to worry about, but he also offered to do a blood test which I didn’t do.